Tymass/ACoD/README.md

 # ACoD
-Automatic categorization of documents using RNN
+Automatic categorization of documents with regard to the criterion of teamtic using recurrent neural networks